Real Estate Agents... oh dear

 Why Do You Need Hard Hitting Interview Questions

-SAD Fact: Most home sellers are un-aware their agent is bad one until they reach the point of a sale and by then it’s too late.
+SAD Fact: Most home sellers are un-aware their agent is a bad one until they reach the point of a sale and by then it’s too late.
 Find out how to choose the best agent and still get the best fee / commission rate.

 Fact: If home sellers knew how to really question a real estate agent, they would reject nine out of ten of them.